Aaron Mike Oquaye: Member of Parliament

 Oquaye was the NPP Member of Parliament for Dome-Kwabenya for two terms, from 2004 to 2012.
 He decided not to stand for another term.
 He sponsored his son, Mike Oquaye Jnr, to fight to be the NPP Parliamentary Candidate for the constituency.
 His son however lost to Sarah Adwoa Safo, who went on to win the seat.

 From 2009 to 2013, Oquaye was the Second Deputy Speaker of Parliament.
 He was succeeded by Joe Ghartey in 2013.

 Speaker of Parliament

 Oquaye served as the Speaker of Parliament in the seventh parliament of the Fourth Republic.
-In 2021, he was nominated by the New Patriotic Party for the role as a Speaker of Parliament in which he lost to Alban Kingsford Sumani Bagbin on 7 January who was nominated by the National Democratic Congress.
+In 2021, he was renominated by the New Patriotic Party for the role, but he lost to opposition candidate, Alban Kingsford Sumani Bagbin.
 Alban Kingsford Sumani Bagbin announced at the first sitting of parliament that he was elected by 138 votes while Mike Oquaye garnered 136 votes.

 Personal life

 Oquaye is a pastor of the Baptist Church.
 He is married to Alberta Oquaye (née Asafu-Adjaye) (Major Rtd.) a professional nurse.
-He is the father of Mike Oquaye Jnr, Ghana's current High Commissioner to India.
+He is the father of Mike Oquaye Jnr, Ghana's former High Commissioner to India.

 Oquaye's hobbies include watching football, playing table tennis, reading books, writing, and listening to music.